 This is a direct opening where Black matches White’s responses (3.e5, 3.Nc3, 3.Ne2) and goes for the setups that it intends for.

-To add to it, the French Defense is theoretically a very strong defense—that means, it is not technically weaker to White’s 1.e4 opening.
+To add to it, the French Defense is theoretically a very strong defense—that means, it is not technically weaker than White’s 1.e4 opening.
 It might be complicated but definitely capable of fighting and winning the game.

 If you look at the squares the pawns usually sit over the board, you can see that they control the light squares, unlike the White pawn chain that controls the dark squares.
 This usually dictates the whole nature of the game.